opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Grouping and Ungrouping Vectors
 '''''''''''''''''''''''''''''''
-All the vectors of a drawing lie on the same layer, therefore drawing areas are outlined by segments defined by vector intersections.
+All the vector strokes of a drawing lie on the same level, therefore drawing *areas* are outlined by segments defined by strokes intersections.
 This means that if you draw two intersecting squares, automatically three areas are defined: one belonging only to the first square, one to the second one, and another defined by the intersection.

-To organize vectors in layers you can use the grouping features, that creates a new layer containing only the vectors you select.
+To organize strokes you can use the grouping features, that creates a new entity containing only the strokes you select.

-In the case of two intersecting squares, if you want the two squares to be overlapping instead of intersecting, you can create a group containing the vectors of the first square, and another those of the second square, thus defining two layers whose order can be arranged.
+In the case of two intersecting squares, if you want the two squares to be overlapping instead of intersecting, you can create a group containing the strokes of the first square, and another those of the second square, thus defining two entities whose order can be arranged.

-It is possible to create as many group as you want in any drawing; groups can be made of one vector only as well, for instance a circle, or a line.
+It's possible to create as many groups as you want in any drawing; groups can be made of one stroke only as well, for instance a circle, or a line.

-When drawing with the Geometric tool (|geometric|) closed shapes (i.e. rectangles, circles, ellipses, polygons and closed polylines) can be defined automatically as a group by activating the Auto Group option (see :ref:`Drawing with the Geometric Tool <drawing_with_the_geometric_tool>`  ).
+When drawing with the **Geometric** tool (|geometric|), closed shapes (i.e. rectangles, circles, ellipses, polygons and closed polylines) can be defined automatically as a group by activating the **Auto Group** option (see :ref:`Drawing with the Geometric Tool <drawing_with_the_geometric_tool>`  ).

-When your vector selection includes one or several groups, the new group will include them as well, preserving them and their original layering position in case the group is released.
+When your strokes selection includes one or several groups, the new group will include them as well, preserving them and their original sorting order position in case the group is released.

-.. note:: It is not possible to define a group if the selection includes only some strokes belonging to a group.
+.. note:: It's not possible to define a group if the selection includes only some strokes belonging to a group.

-When a group is released, if no other group is defined in the same drawing, all the vectors will lie on the same layer; if other groups are defined, the vectors of the released group will lie on a layer placed behind, in front of, or between the other groups, according to the original group layering position.
+When a group is released, if no other group is defined in the same drawing, all the strokes will lie at the same level; if other groups are defined, the strokes of the released group will lie on a level behind, in front of, or between the other groups, according to the original group sorting order position.

-It is possible to enter groups to isolate them visually from the rest of the drawing and better understand which vectors are inside and which outside the group.
-In this way it is also easier to work on the drawing, for instance to fill an area or to change the color of some vectors.
+It's possible to enter groups to isolate them visually from the rest of the drawing and better understand which strokes are inside and which outside the group.
+In this way it's also easier to work on the drawing, for instance to fill an area or to change the color of some strokes.

-As the Selection tool (|selection|) considers the group as a whole, if you want to select a vector belonging to a group, first you have to enter the group, and then select the vector.
+As the **Selection** tool (|selection|) considers the group as a whole, if you want to select a stroke belonging to a group, first you have to enter the group, and then select the stroke.

-.. note:: As groups define layers, when using the Fill tool (|fill|), only areas defined by vectors within the same group can be filled.
+.. note:: As groups define wich strokes belong to a certain level, when using the **Fill** tool (|fill|), only areas defined by strokes within the same group can be filled.

 .. tip:: **To define a group:**

-    1. Use the Selection tool (|selection|) to select the vectors you want to be in a group.
+    1. Use the **Selection** tool (|selection|) to select the strokes you want to be in a group.

     2. Do one of the following:

-    - Choose Edit > Group.
+    - Choose Edit > **Group**.

-    - Right-click on the selection and choose Group from the menu that opens.
+    - Right-click on the selection and choose **Group** from the menu that opens.

 .. tip:: **To release a group:**